The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 Continuum models cannot describe stochastic extinctions, but still provide meaningful information.
 In particular, the minimal cell number of the solution of Eq. \eqref{eq:lv} is lower than the analogous quantity for Eq. \eqref{eq:pv}, in line with the greater effectiveness of the therapy in the individual counterpart of Eq. \eqref{eq:lv}.
-On the other hand, the continuum models do not predict the higher growth in the pressure-driven model: deterministic dynamics become less relevant in the regrowth, as the initial state for this last phase is significantly affected by the result of the previous stochastic events.
-Continuum models also provide a good estimate of the tumour control probability (TCP), as explained in Ref. \cite{baabdulla23}; nevertheless, we observed that the continuous TCP in both cases underestimates the corresponding quantity for the agent-based model.
-The same approach allows to correctly estimate the infection control probability (ICP).
+A more quantitative comparison can be made through the \textit{Poissonian tumour control probability}